Work Order

 - Time Recording:

-- Estimated: The originally estimated effort in hours (this value comes from the Original Estimate field in the Billing Details tab).
+- Estimated: The originally estimated effort in hours (this value comes from the Original Estimate field in the Invoicing tab).

 - Actual: The sum of all hours actually recorded for this work order, regardless of the recording resource.